WallStreetMojo

 Accounting Concept

-Accounting concepts are the basic rules, assumptions, and conditions that define the parameters and constraints within which the accounting operates.
-In other words, accounting concepts are the generally accepted accounting principles, which form the fundamental basis of preparation of universal form of financial statements consistently.
+Accounting concepts are the basic rules, assumptions, and conditions that define the parameters and constraints within which accounting operates.
+In other words, accounting concepts are generally accepted accounting principles, which form the fundamental basis of consistently preparing the universal form of financial statements.
+Accounting concept principles underpin the reliability and integrity of financial information, critical for informed business decisions.

 Accounting Concept